AI-BAAM: AI-Driven Bank Statement Analytics as Alternative Data for Malaysian MSME Credit Scoring: Related Work

-With the recent technological advancements in machine learning algorithms, the research community begins to realize the limitations of existing traditional credit scoring methods \cite{gote2024building}.
-Such studies are important to enhance financial inclusion of MSMEs in emerging markets where MSMEs are often the backbone of economic growth although they have limited access to financing \cite{elebe2021credit}.
-As such, alternative data from non-traditional sources that are not included in standard credit bureau files are being used for credit scoring \cite{world_bank}.
+With the recent technological advancements in machine learning algorithms, the research community has recognized the limitations of existing traditional credit scoring methods~\citep{gote2024building}.
+Such studies are crucial for enhancing financial inclusion of MSMEs in emerging markets, where MSMEs are often the backbone of economic growth despite having limited access to financing~\citep{elebe2021credit}.
+As such, alternative data from non-traditional sources that are not included in standard credit bureau files are being used for credit scoring~\citep{world_bank}.